Secret Theatre: Show 1 at the Lyric Hammersmith

 Sean Holmes’ direction of older texts is typically experimental and abstract.
 Previous productions of Desire Under the Elms (at the Lyric) and A Midsummer Night’s Dream (for Filter Theatre) have astounded audiences and critics alike, but Show 1 is indulgent, unjustified and disregards its audience.
 Seymour’s childlike voice is endearing in the role of Woyzeck, but the concept of the piece swallows the individual performers’ charms.
 It comments on so many social arguments that its purpose is fogged and randomised.
 Secret Theatre’s manifesto states: “We hope confusion can be revealing” – in Show 1, it unfortunately is not.

-Secret Theatre – Show 1 is on at the Lyric Theatre Hammersmith until 4th October 2013, for further information or to book visit here.
+Secret Theatre: Show 1 is at the Lyric Hammersmith until 4th October 2013.
+For further information or to book visit the theatre’s website here.

 Watch a trailer for Secret Theatre here: